DarkAvhis/DarkAvhis/README.md

 - 👋 Hi, I’m @DarkAvhis
 - 👀 I’m interested in code
-- 🌱 I’m currently learning java, Bootstrap, Php and javascipt
+- 🌱 I’m currently learning Java, Php and Javascipt
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me find my gmail : dumontenzo7@gmail.com
+- 📫 How to reach me find my gmail : dumontenzo356@gmail.com

 <!---
 DarkAvhis/DarkAvhis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.